brainandbodyhacks/brainandbodyhacks.github.io/about/meet-curieosa.md

 <img src="/assets/images/IMG_2009.jpeg" width="200" height="200">

-## Meet Mia
+## Meet Curieosa
-Mia has a passion: she loves to [learn](/category/jumlearn/) about each and everything.
+Curieosa has a passion: she loves to [learn](/category/jumlearn/) about each and everything.
 She loves to grow and find efficient solutions to the problems of today’s busy world.
 She also wants to share her knowledge and to help people to find answers on their own and make their lives easier.

-## A Day in the Life of Mia
+## A Day in the Life of Curieosa
-Let Mia guide you through one of her typical days:
+Let Curieosa guide you through one of her typical days:

 **Waking up:**